ericlugo/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

+---

 1. What is the DOM?

+   - Document Object Model.
+The DOM is the working copy off of which all websites are displayed and all interactivity occurs.
+Upon loading a page, any given browser will actually go through each of the called upon files and use them to render a representation of the site's structure.
+This representation is what the browser displays.
+The representation is made up of Nodes which contain the all of data necessary in order to render them.

 2. What is an event?

+   - An Event is any interaction with a given DOM Node or any part of the DOM in its entirety.

 3. What is an event listener?

+   - An event listener is a function which is able to look for a particular type of interaction and respond accordingly based on a provided callback function.

 4. Why would we convert a NodeList into an Array?

+   - Although Node Lists do have certain functions such as `forEach()`, they do not have the full range of functions available to Arrays.
+As such it may be necessary to convert them into arrays in order to parse through the data within them.

 5. What is a component?

+   - A component is a reusable javascript object that is able to do a specific task with the DOM.
+Components are typically used in order to ensure code is modular and easy to read without requiring the developer to have to continuously rewrite the necessary snippets of code for a given task.
+Typically in Javascript these are made with classes and can take in variables to do whatever task is required of them.

+---

 ### Git Set up